GettinDatFoShow/cy-report-setup-helper/README.md

 # Extra Info
 by default the `test:create-reports` script assumes that a `start` script exists and is set up for a live developement server which will run the UI code.
 This can be changed to fit your needs by altering the `test:cy` script in your package.json.

+cy-report-setup-helper assumes you already have cypress added to your project and thus already have a cypress.json file.
+If a cypress.json file is not present, the script will fail.